danskernesdigitalebibliotek/dpl-react/README.md

 6. Voila!
 You browser should have opened and a StoryBook environment is ready for you to tinker around.

-### Style your application.
+### Style your application

-1. Create an application specific stylesheet.
+1. Create an application specific stylesheet

 `./src/apps/my-new-application/my-new-application.scss`